-8. Bable Electric Steam Bottle Sterilizer and Dryer
+8. Wabi Baby Electric Steam Sterilizer and Dryer

-The Bable sterilizer is an affordable electric model with an automatic shutoff function that can fit 12 baby bottles at one time.
+The Wabi Baby sterilizer is a mid-range electric model that can fit more than half a dozen baby bottles at one time.

-The TBI PRO is another multipurpose device – it can warm up breast milk, baby formula, or baby food, as well as sterilize baby items.
+The Aumio is another multipurpose device – it can warm up breast milk, baby formula, or baby food, as well as sterilize baby items.

 It’s quite compact, so it can only fit two bottles at a time but it’s easy to transport and isn’t very heavy, so it’s a good fit for families on the go.

-On the safety side, the device has an automatic shut off function in case it overheats.
-It also comes with a pair of tongs so you don’t need to fish out pacifiers with your fingers.
+On the safety side, the device has an automatic shut-off function when it runs out of water.
+It also comes with a set of cleaning tools which is a nice touch!

 10. BabyX Fast Bottle Warmer